UCSD-E4E/Coral_Tile/README.md

 # Coral_Tile
 All Coral Tile firmware including prototypes
-OTA branch for the coral tile
+OTA branch for the coral tile.
-The second folder will be to store all the update binary files
+The second folder will be to store all the updater binary files